 Opportunities to work after age 55 vary considerably across OECD countries

-Note: OECD weighted average.
+Note: OECD and EU weighted average.
 Source: Labour Market Statistics.

 Access more data on ageing and employment:

 COUNTRY CASE STUDIES ON AGEING AND EMPLOYMENT

 Key policies to promote longer working lives in Eu countries

 The late career scoreboard presents key quantitative indicators and compares each EU country’s situation in 2006, before the economic and social crisis, with 2016 as well with the EU and OECD averages.
 It is a useful barometer of the extent of labour market inclusion of older workers.

 The policy toolkit highlights good practices among EU countries to encourage employers to retain and hire older workers and to promote the employability of workers in their mid- to late careers.

 The country notes present key policies to promote longer working lives implemented in each country over the past decade.
 An assessment of the extent to which each country has progressed in implementing effective measures is included.